skylord73/acts_as_monitor/README.md

 # ActsAsMonitor

-Provide a way to monitor the status of a model then health of the model is checked by private method, defined by user
+Provide a way to monitor the status of a model.
+The health of the model is checked by private method, defined by user

 ## Installation